Generic Name: sodium chloride, sodium acetate, trisodium citrate dihydrate, sodium phosphate, dibasic and sodium phosphate, monobasic, monohydrate

 Indications and Usage:

 Intersol platelets are leukocyte-reduced apheresis platelet concentrates that are stored in a mix of 65% Intersol and 35% plasma, nominal.
-Intersol platelets prepared within the range of Table 1 may be stored for up to 5 days at 20-24°C, with continuous agitation.
+Intersol platelets prepared within the ranges described in the apheresis system Operator's Manuals may be stored for up to 5 days at 20-24°C, with continuous agitation.

 Dosage and Administration:

-Intersol solution may only be used with the AMICUS Separator System using an AMICUS Apheresis Kit with a Platelet Additive Solution (PAS) Connector.
-For full instructions on the use of Intersol solution with the AMICUS separator, see the AMICUS Operator’s Manual.
+Intersol solution is to be used with the AMICUS Separator System or the TRIMA ACCEL system.
+For full instructions on the use of Intersol solution, see the Operator's Manual for the respective platelet collection system.

 Dosage Forms and Strengths: